sophiehn/MySuperBots/Module 1- Create your First Bot/README.md

 ##  Overview

-In this Module you will set up your pc with all the prerequisites and create your first Bot Application, using the template provided by the Microsoft Bot Framework.
+In this Module you will set up your PC with all the prerequisites and create your first Bot Application, using the template provided by the Microsoft Bot Framework SDK for .NET.

 ##  Objectives

-In this module, you'll:
+After completing this module, you should be able to:
 - Create a **Bot Application**
 - **Debug** your Bot Application locally
 - Use the Microsoft Bot Framework Channel Emulator to **chat with your Bot** and **understand how the communication works**